HOME BROWSE SALARIES BEST PAYING JOBS

 Get Chart Linkhttp://www.salaryexplorer.com/charts/canada/salary-comparison-by-gender-yearly-canada.jpg

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Canada earn 5% more than their female counterparts on avergae across all sectors.
+In Canada, the average difference between the salary of male and female employees is 5% across all career fields.

 Male